puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ### Using Credentials

 DSC uses `MSFT_Credential` objects to pass credentials to DSC Resources.
-Supply a hash to any `credential` parameter and Puppet will handle creating the `credential` object for you.
+Supply a hash to any `credential` parameter, and Puppet handles creating the `credential` object for you.

 ~~~puppet
 dsc_user { 'jane-doe':